ocaml-gospel/cameleer/README.md

 ========
 A Deductive Verification Tool for OCaml Programs

-Dependency on the VOCaL project
+Dependency on the GOSPEL project
 -------------------------------
 Cameleer depends on the GOSPEL specification language.
 Since the GOSPEL opam package is yet to be release, one should first clone it and install it before